 My most recent project in southwestern Colorado examines the multitudinous ways that communities and regions reshape their social, economic, and environmental landscapes in the wake of mine closure and the on-going impacts of environmental pollution from abandoned mine lands.
 Throughout the American West, former mining communities and landscapes have been transformed from sites of production into sites of consumption, especially in terms of recreation and outdoor activities, due to their locations in areas of natural scenic beauty.
 At the same time, many of these communities are surrounded by legacy mines, many of which were abandoned well before the modern era of environmental regulation and reclamation.
 Acid mine drainage and the loading of toxic metals into streams constitute a complex set of problems that most of these communities face.
 My research seeks to understand how communities, non-governmental organizations, and governmental institutions coalesce to resolve these complex social-ecological problems.

-My courses are based on contemporary topics in environmental anthropology.
-At the undergraduate level I teach Cultures and Changing Ecosystems – to better understand concepts of resilience, vulnerability, and sustainability throughout human history, Cross-Cultural Aspects of Socio-Economic Development, and The Anthropology of Mining.
-At the graduate level I teach Space, Place, and Capitalism, as well as teaching the required Cultural Core I class – a historical analysis of cultural and social theory.
+My courses are based on contemporary topics in human-environmental interactions.
+At the introductory undergraduate level I teach Environmental Anthropology – to better understand concepts of resilience, vulnerability, and sustainability and how different cultures throughout human history have impacted their environments.
+At the upper-level, undergraduate level I offer courses such as, Cross-Cultural Aspects of Socio-Economic Development, and The Anthropology of Mining.
+At the graduate level I teach Space, Place, and Capitalism, and other theoretical topics dealing with humans and nature.

 Prospective Graduate Students

 My current graduate students are involved in environmental anthropology projects that span the globe.
 While I do not insist that my students do similar work to me, I am most interested in students who study environmental topics.
 For an overview of my current students’ work, please visit my Environmental Anthropology Lab page on my website.